-Each patient is unique, and can experience joint pain for different reasons.
+Each patient is unique and can experience joint pain for different reasons.
 It’s important to talk to us about the reason for your knee pain so you can understand the treatment options available to you.
-Pain from arthritis and joint degeneration can be constant or come and go, occur with movement or after a period of rest, or be located in one spot or many parts of the body.
+Pain from arthritis and joint degeneration can be constant, come and go, occur with movement, after a period of rest, or be located in one spot or many parts of the body.
 It is common for patients to try medication and other conservative treatments to treat their knee pain.
-If you haven’t experienced adequate relief with those treatment options, you may be a candidate for Mako Partial Knee replacement, which may provide you with relief from your knee pain.
+If you haven’t experienced adequate relief with those treatment options, you may be a candidate for Mako partial knee replacement, which may provide you with relief from your knee pain.

 Treating Arthritis with Mako Partial Knee Replacement

 Learn more about Stryker's Mako Partial Knee replacement

 Mako robotic-arm assisted technology provides you with a personalized surgical plan based on your unique anatomy.
 First, a CT scan of the diseased knee joint is taken.
 This CT scan is uploaded into the Mako system software, where a 3D model of your knee is created.
 This 3D model is used to pre-plan and assist your surgeon in performing your partial knee replacement.

 In the operating room, your surgeon follows your personalized surgical plan while preparing the bone for the implant.
 The surgeon guides the robotic-arm within the pre-defined area, and the Mako system helps the surgeon stay within the planned boundaries that were defined when the personalized pre-operative plan was created.
 This helps to provide more accurate placement and alignment of your implant.